superluminar-io/step-worker/README.md

 # DynamoDB Step Worker

-> Example project to use AWS [Step Functions](https://aws.amazon.com/step-functions/) and [State Machines](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-amazon-states-language.html) to process objects stored in DynamoDB.
+> Example project to use AWS [Step Functions](https://aws.amazon.com/step-functions/) and [State Machines](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-amazon-states-language.html) to process objects stored in DynamoDB with parallel Scans using Segments.

 The CloudFormation Stack creates two State Machines: **Puppeteer** and **Worker**.
 You can configure the **Puppeteer** to fan out the desired number of **Worker** executions to process the DynamoDB objects with the following configuration: